destan0098/go-agent/README.md

 ## Features

-This Tool extact ip info and save it in csv , json and excel file
+This Tool Create random user agent for web browsing